navidJadid/openease_frontend_development/README.md

 <sub>[²] For more information on `docker-compose` check the [documentation](https://docs.docker.com/compose/overview/).</sub>

-#### 5. Development procedure
+### 5. Development procedure
 There are different approaches, depending on what part of the project you want to change.
-It should be possible to change most files while the project is running in `docker-compose` and see results with a refresh of the web browser.
+It should be possible to change most files while the project is running in `docker-compose` and see results with a refresh of the page in the web browser.
 This works because most container `volumes` are set up as `bind-mounts` in `docker`.
 As a result please take notice that moving files out of the specified locations might cause `docker` to not find them anymore.
 Additionally for certain files, additional steps need to be taken (unfortunately) e.g. sometimes containers need to be rebuilt to see changes.
 Let's now see which approach to use for what part of the project:

 - **UI, i.e. HTML, CSS, images, icons and logos**:
     - **HTML**